1. Statement

 Parents and guardians are responsible for:

-6.9.1 Reading and understanding the e-Safety Policy and Student Acceptable Use Agreement (Appendix B).
+6.9.1 Reading and understanding the e-Safety Policy and Student Acceptable Use of ICT Agreement (Appendix B).

 6.9.2 Being vigilant and reporting any concerns they have regarding e-safety to the College.